THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 Here, $x_i(t)$ represents the state variable as a function of continuous time $t$.

-**Limitations**: IA's dual equations and ReLU non-linearity make it non-differentiable and analytically intractable, complicating stability analysis and weight optimization.
+**Limitations**: IA's dual equations and ReLU non-linearity make it difficult to analyze --although it is still differentiable in practice.
+In particular, the stability analysis

 ### Generalized Lotka-Volterra (gLV)
 Rooted in theoretical ecology (Lotka, 1920; Volterra, 1926), gLV models population dynamics with cooperation and competition: